krembo/saveForm/README.md

 saveForm
 ======

-saveForm is a little jQuery plugin that save form inputs in browser, and fill the form next time user visit the page
+saveForm is a little jQuery plugin that save form inputs in browser, and fill the form next time user visits the page